Milk Thistle Seed Oil

 Origin: Mediterranean region of Europe.

 Cautions for Use: Milk thistle may cause diarrhea and an upset stomach.
-Do not use if pregnant or breastfeeding.
-Do not use if you have a history of hormone-related cancers.
+Do not use it if pregnant or breastfeeding.
+Do not use it if you have a history of hormone-related cancers.
 Milk thistle may cause interactions with several prescription or over-the-counter drugs; consult a qualified health care practitioner before use.